-Primarily used in legal applications, Bates Stamping is the numbering of the legal documents.
+Primarily used in legal applications, Bates Stamping is the numbering of legal documents.
 This was done by hand in the past with a numbering machine manufactured by the Bates Manufacturing Company.
 The numbers on the documents came to be known by the name of the company and “Bates Stamping” came to mean the process of placing the “Bates Numbers” on the pages.
 When large numbers of documents are involved, this can be done automatically by printers or during the scanning process.

 Ability to make copy after copy without the operator having to press the start key at the end of each copy cycle.
-The number of continuous copies, varies by model.
+The number of continuous copies varies by model.

 Enables the photocopier to continue producing photocopies until it runs out of paper.

-The dimensions , weight or design of these units prohibit desktop support; consequently, these units are free standing and feature built-in consoles.
+The dimensions, weight or design of these units prohibit desktop support; consequently, these units are free-standing and feature built-in consoles.

 Copies Per Minute.

 The substance that carries the toner in the developer unit.
-Through the friction of the developer the toner particles are charged, which will cause attraction to the oppositely charged drum.
+Through the friction of the developer, the toner particles are charged, which will cause attraction to the oppositely charged drum.

-Process by which toner is applied to the image on the photoconductor drum.
+The process by which toner is applied to the image on the photoconductor drum.

 Digital photocopiers scan and digitise originals before reproducing them (as opposed to using the analogue “light lens” method) essentially, they are converting images to computerised data.
 All multifunctional photocopiers are digital, though not all digital copiers are multifunctional.

 Digital copiers use an array of sensors that scan the image of a document and prepare it for digital processing.
-Scanner can utilise two types of scanning technologies, CCD (charge-coupled device) or CIS (contact image sensor).
-A CCD scanner uses a series of mirrors and a lens to move the image onto a light-sensitive CCD chip, while a CIS scanner uses a single row of LED sensor that are positioned a millimetre or two below the document along the full width of the scanner.
+The scanner can utilise two types of scanning technologies, CCD (charge-coupled device) or CIS (contact image sensor).
+A CCD scanner uses a series of mirrors and a lens to move the image onto a light-sensitive CCD chip, while a CIS scanner uses a single row of LED sensors that are positioned a millimetre or two below the document along the full width of the scanner.